 You start repaying your HELP debt through the Australian tax system once you earn above the compulsory repayment threshold.
 The compulsory repayment threshold is different each year.
-For the 2022-23 income year it is \$48,361.
+For the 2024-25 income year it is \$54,435.
 The more income you earn, the higher your repayment will be (see Table 1).
 Voluntary repayments can also be made at any time to reduce the balance of your HELP debt.
-As a general note, voluntary repayments are in addition to compulsory repayments and are not refundable.
+As a general note, voluntary repayments are in addition to compulsory repayments and are not refundable, see how at www.ato.gov.au/individuals-and-families/study-and-training-support-loans/voluntary-repayments.